Maurice Gond: Early life and service

 Maurice Roch Gond entered life on 31 May 1884 in Joigny, France.
 He came from a rural family of modest means, but had ambitions to further himself.
 To do so, he joined the French Army's Fifth Infantry Regiment as a Soldat on 6 June 1902, just past his 18th birthday.
 He was shipped out to Africa to help police France's colonies.
 Later, he was transferred to the 30e Regiment of Dragoons.
 He was promoted to the rank of Lieutenant in October 1912.
 On 30 July 1914, his unit was mobilized for wartime service.

 World War I

 Service in France

 Gond won two citations during late 1914 while serving in the Dragoons.
 After a year with them, he took an opportunity to switch to aviation.
-Escadrille 67 formed on 17 September 1915, and needed personnel.
+Escadrille 67 was formed on 17 September 1915, and needed personnel.
 On 20 September, Gond began training as an aerial observer.
 On 24 September 1915, Gond was posted to the new escadrille as one of its founding members.
 The new unit earned plaudits, though Gond was not specifically mentioned.

 He was sent to pilot's training at Buc.
 He earned Pilot's Brevet number 2905, awarded 4 February 1916, and was transferred to Escadrille 64, a Caudron G.4 unit.
 His second bout of training in July 1916 brought him an additional Brevet, number 3821.